Celebrating Thanksgiving Around the World

 Learn More about Primary Beginnings

 Primary Beginnings is an accredited 5-star child care center that offers the Creative Curriculum to foster creativity in each child.
-To learn more about the important instruction the team at Primary Beginning offers, call us today at [phone] or fill out the form below to schedule a tour at one of our three North Raleigh locations.
+To learn more about the important instruction the team at Primary Beginning offers, call us today at 919-790-6888 or fill out the form below to schedule a tour at one of our three North Raleigh locations.
 Learn about our approach to child care and after-school programs as you meet our teachers and tour the classrooms.